dvarrazzo/replisome/README.rst

 - *Replication*: you can apply the changes to another database and obtain a copy of the data.
-- *Upgrade*, *downgrade*: the database you are applying changes could be a different version.
+- *Upgrade*, *downgrade*: the database to which you are applying changes could be a different version.
-- *Export*: the database you are applying changes could be something else than PostgreSQL (this is more a theoretical possibility than else, as nobody sane would use a different database...)
+- *Export*: the database to which you are applying changes could be something else other than PostgreSQL (this is obviously only theoretical, as nobody sane would use a different database...)
-- *Integrate*: the thing you are applying the changes could be *redis*, *memcached* or some other key-value store granting fast access to data.
+- *Integrate*: the thing to which you are applying the changes could be *redis*, *memcached* or some other key-value store granting fast access to data.
 - *Audit*, *logging*: would you like to write all the changes into a file?
-- *Email*, *twitter*: just in case you want to make things happen when a certain record is created.
+- *Email*, *twitter*: get notified when something important changes.
-- *Etcetera*.
-You have a stream of changes from a database: do whatever you want with it.
+- *Whatevs*: You have a stream of changes from a database, do whatever you want with it.

 You may have noticed a few easy-to-brag-about buzzwords in the opening